jaybones90/tech-reddit/README.md

 # Tech Reddit

-This is a simple application that allows a user to enter a question along with the author and notes and then displays all the questions on the homepage.
-Users also have the ability to answer a question and have the answer displayed alongside the question on a seperate page.
+This is a simple application that allows a user to enter a question along with the author and notes.
+All the questions will display on the index page and will display more information about the question once clicked.
+Users also have the ability to answer a question and have the answer displayed alongside.

 ## Prerequisites